Effect of cold laser therapy (LLLT) and high intensity laser therapy (HILT)

 2. systemic, affecting the entire body (laser blood irradiation)

 The decision for one or the other type of treatment depends on the orientation of the practice.
 A combination of the three application forms mentioned above is ideal.
-With the "Bipolar Therapy" recommended by RJ, the therapist acts in the central area of function control via e.g. ear acupuncture and treats locally, the wound or inflammation etc. in parallel.
+The therapist acts in the central area of function control via e.g. ear points and treats locally, the wound or inflammation etc. in parallel.
 The RJ laser devices are designed for simultaneous treatment.

 Wound healing with the Physiolaser